News & Social

 Citadel Chambers welcomes Steve Hennessy

 Citadel Chambers are delighted to welcome Steve Hennessy, joining us as a new tenant in July following his decision to transfer to The Bar.
+Formerly a partner at Smith Partnership Solicitors, Steve has years of experience as a successful and well-regarded Higher Courts Advocate, practicing primarily in Stoke and

 Articles